Associate Professor in Early Modern Drama, Faculty of Arts

 My broad expertise is in the drama of Shakespeare and his contemporaries, in both the early modern period and in later print and performance history.

 I have a particular interest in the dividing line between 'Shakespeare' and 'not-Shakespeare' and the ways in which 'Shakespeare' is constructed and defined to meet particular needs.
 Specific areas of expertise include: collaborative and disputed authorship (especially the 'Shakespeare Apocrypha'); book and editing history; contemporary performance and screen adaptations; digital Shakespeare.

-I am Book Reviews Editor for the journal Early Theatre, Performance Reviews Editor for Shakespeare Bulletin, Editions and Textual Studies reviewer for Shakespeare Survey and a peer reviewer for the AHRC and several leading journals and academic presses.
-I sit on the editorial board of Shakespeare and the editorial advisory boards for Digital Renaissance Editions and Apocrypha Redivivus.
+I am the general editor of Shakespeare Bulletin, a general editor of the Revels Plays Companion Library, a regular contributor to Shakespeare Survey on UK Shakespeare performance, and a peer reviewer for the AHRC and several leading journals and academic presses.
+I sit on the editorial boards of Early Theatre and Shakespeare and the editorial advisory board for Digital Renaissance Editions.

 I speak regularly at theatres and societies around the region and nationally, and participate in a range of outreach activities including theatre programmes, websites, theatre review archives and events.

 Before beginning my PhD I worked at the CAPITAL (Creativity and Performance in Teaching and Learning) Centre at the University of Warwick, which instilled in me a lifelong passion for teaching.
 At… read more